Shaikh Rajada: Education

-The village has Govt.
-Primary Schools for boys and girls.
-However, since it is near to the city hence over 30% of children are getting their education from the main city's school.
+The village has government primary schools for boys and girls.
+However, since it is located near the city, over 30% of the children get their education from the main city's schools.
 The literacy rate of the village is nearly 60%.

 Economy

 The main source of income of families here is agriculture.
 Nearly 70% of population is, directly or indirectly, affiliated with agriculture.
 Main crops of the village are Rice/Wheat and strawberry.
 Being near to the main city Shaikh Rajada is growing very fast in terms of population.
 Moreover, the village is exposed to brick Kiln.